dmitriisnozik/YouTubeDownloader/README.md

-Simpliest window application to download videos from YouTube
+Simpliest window application to download videos and playlists from YouTube